mathewbaltes/roman-numeral-app/README.md

 rate-limiting and endpoint validation using libraries so we could leverage a standard approach for error handling and prevent abuse of our services.

 We did not:
-1) Implement sentry since we need a valid license, however the bones are in place.
-It will support sending all errors to sentry for us to validate.
+1) Implement a backend to consume our metrics, however the bones are in place for us to send anywhere such as datadog / grafana.

 Technologies used:
 - NodeJS/Express (for the server and route creation on the endpoints)